benelser/ServiceAccountCreatorFactory/README.md

 # Service Account Creator Factory
 This module is used to create and manage the full life-cycle of service accounts from terraform.
 The assumption is that you will be creating service accounts in a "owner-project" then granting each service account permissions to other projects to include its owner project if you choose by defining a new binding "object" {} in json property "project_level_iam_bindings" which is an array that holds our "binding objects" {}.
+The power comes when you start granting who has access to a Service Account as a resource which is done in the "sa_level_self_iam_bindings" property in our [json definition](./service_account_EXAMPLE.json).

 ### Example of Service Account roles in which I want to apply at a project level
+This level is the the service account as an identity implementation

 ```json
 {